drafter-edu/drafter/_sources/students/deployment.rst.txt

 If you see an error, you can try to fix it and push the changes to the repository.
 The website will automatically redeploy when you push changes to the repository, and you can check the progress of the new attempt in the Actions tab again.

+You can also get more details about the deployment from the deployment dashboard (see :ref:`deployment_dashboard`).
+Unless there is a catastrophic error (e.g., you didn't enable GitHub Pages), you should be able to see the dashboard.

 View the Readme
 ---------------